LC-Linkous/nanoVNA_python/README.md

 ## Library Usage

-This library is currently only available as the nanoVNA class in 'nanoVNA_python.py' in this repository.
+This library is currently only available as the NanoVNA class in 'nanoVNA_python.py' in this repository.
 It is very much under development and missing some key error checking and handling.
 HOWEVER, ‘any’ error checking is currently more than the ‘no’ error checking provided by interfacing directly with the device.
-The code that is included in this repository has been tested on at least one nanoVNA device and is relatively stable.
+The code that is included in this repository has been tested on at least one NanoVNA device and is relatively stable.

 Several usage examples are provided in the [Example Implementations](#example-implementations) section, including working with the hardware and plotting results with matplotlib.